-In this programme you will learn the mathematical and statistical foundations and methods for machine learning with the goal of modelling and discovering patterns from observations.
-You will also gain practical experience of how to match, apply and implement relevant machine learning techniques to solve real world problems in a large range of application domains.
-Upon graduation from the programme you will have gained the confidence and experience to propose tractable solutions to potentially non-standard learning problems which you can implement efficiently and robustly.
-Stockholm has a vibrant start-up community and large established companies integrating AI and Machine Learning into their technological development.
-This gives you a large potential for relevant and interesting industrial work within the field during and after your studies.
+In this programme, you will learn the mathematical and statistical foundations and methods for machine learning with the goal of modelling and discovering patterns from observations.
+You will also gain practical experience of how to match, apply and implement relevant machine learning techniques to solve real-world problems in a broad range of application domains.
+Upon graduation from the programme, you will have gained the confidence and experience to propose tractable solutions to potentially non-standard learning problems which you can implement efficiently and robustly.
+Stockholm has both a vibrant start-up community and large established companies integrating AI and Machine Learning into their technological development.
+This gives you the potential for relevant and exciting industrial work within the field during and after your studies.

 To provide an introduction to the field and a solid foundation the programme starts with compulsory courses in machine learning and artificial intelligence.
 These courses are followed by an advanced course in machine learning and research methodology.
-From the second term, students choose courses from two areas: application domains within machine learning, and theoretical machine learning.
+From the second semester, students choose courses from within two areas: application domains exploiting machine learning and theoretical machine learning.
 These areas correspond to the core competencies of a machine learning expert.

-The programme also has 30 ECTS credits of elective courses which you can choose from a wide range of courses to specialise further in your field of interest, or extend your knowledge to new areas within machine learning.
+The programme also has up to 30 ECTS credits of elective courses which you can choose from a wide range of courses to specialise further in your field of interest or extend your knowledge to new areas.

-The final term is dedicated to a degree project which involves participating in advanced research or design projects in an academic or industrial environment, in Sweden or abroad.
-With this project, student gets to demonstrate their ability to perform independent project work, using the skills obtained from the courses in the programme.
+The final semester is dedicated to a degree project which involves participating in advanced research or design projects in an academic or industrial environment, in Sweden or abroad.
+With this project, students get to demonstrate their ability to perform independent project work, using the skills obtained from the courses in the programme.
 In the past students from the programme have completed projects at companies such as Saab, Elekta, Flir, Eriksson, Tobii, Spotify, Thales, Huawei.

 This is a two year programme (120 ECTS credits) given in English.
 Graduates are awarded the degree of Master of Science.
 The programme is given mainly at KTH Campus in Stockholm by the School of Electrical Engineering and Computer Science (at KTH).